Best For

 Response Test

-The Nolah Original Hybrid has an extremely fast material response time.
+The Nolah Original Hybrid has a very fast material response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.4 seconds.

 Mostly Recovered